RK-NerdyBirdy/ieecs-submission/README.md

 # ieecs-submission
 # Submission for IEEECS Task -1 A.I.
 Part By maneet gupta 24BBS0101

+## Please refer to Shap image for plot generated in the code.
 🤖 AI/ML Task: Image Classification Challenge

 Check out this dataset which contains 70,000 grayscale images of 28x28 pixels each, representing 10 categories of fashion items.